jpavley/peril/readme.md

 a text adventure game before (Himins) with NodeJS and dozens of NPM modules.
 But the modules kept changing and the dependencies were driving me crazy.

-I hope to wrote this game so that non-technical folks can create games on top of it.
+I hope to write this game so that non-technical folks can create games on top of it.

 I hope to write as little code as possible but still be super readable for a beginner coder.